 Nonetheless, there are hints that Ambient is a man of experience rich and strange.
 There are ‘strange oppositions and contradictions in his slightly faded and fatigued countenance’ (60).
 His sister says: ‘And then of course we mustn’t forget... that some of Mark’s ideas are -- well, really -- rather impossible, don’t you know?’
 (84-5).
 The chief candidates for impossibility at the time were ideas about Greek love, ‘the love that dare not speak its name’, which were not so ‘impossible’ as not to exert a great fascination on literati of the 1880s (before the Wilde debacle made them more strictly impossible).
 Ambient declares: ‘my wife would tell you it’s the difference between Christian and Pagan.
 I may be a pagan, but I don’t like the name; it sounds sectarian’ (90).
 Here the bone of contention is corrupt religious and philosophical ideas, like the Epicureanism people found in Gide’s Les Nourritures terrestres (1897) even when they missed its gay subtext.
 But ‘she has a mortal dread of things as they are’ (91) suggests that it is not only the author’s ideas but sexual realities that shock her.

 The crux presented by the story concerns the credibility of Mrs Ambient’s Medean act.
-Its plausibility can hardly be defended, but it is very skilfully built up to, from the initial scene, already quite strange and disturbing, in which the mother keeps the child from his father’s hands (64-6).
+Its plausibility can hardly be defended, but it is very skilfully built up to, from the initial scene, already quite strange and disturbing, in which the mother keeps the child from his father’s hands (9-10, 13-14).
+The narrator intuits ‘the truth of his being too fair to live,’ noting ‘the particular infant charm that’s as good as a death-warrant’ (12).
 The early stages of the story are realistic enough.
 Mrs Ambient resents her husband’s gay or crypto-gay investments (which have won him notoriety and a band of young male adherents).
 She suffers in heroic patience: ‘“He has many worshippers”.
 “Oh yes, I’ve seen some of them,” she dropped, looking away, very far from me, rather as if such a vision were before her at the moment.
-It seemed to indicate, her tone, that the sight was scarcely edifying’ (67).
-Occasional tart ironies might suggest that she is sexually dissatisfied with him: ‘He’s very fond of plums’ (68).
+It seemed to indicate, her tone, that the sight was scarcely edifying’ (15).
+Occasional tart ironies might suggest that she is sexually dissatisfied with him: ‘He’s very fond of plums’ (17).
 Her anxiety may be nourished on ideas of contagion and hereditary taints.
-As the sister remarks: ‘It’s as if it were a subtle poison or a contagion -- something that would rub off on his tender sensibility when his father kisses him or holds him on his knee’ (84).
+As the sister remarks: ‘It’s as if it were a subtle poison or a contagion—something that would rub off on his tender sensibility when his father kisses him or holds him on his knee’ (38).
 Wendy Graham gives hair-raising accounts of this kind of thinking in the medical literature of the time and in the James family.

 The Pupil's Blush